hongtaoh/hongtaoh.github.io/content/en/blog/2020-11-02-embed-observable-notebook-stand-alone.md

 To get the above lines of code, on your Observable Notebook, just click the `...` menu on the left side of a cell, then choose "Embed".
 You will be directed to select cells to embed.
 Do as instructed.
 If you encounter problems with embedding, refer to [Handy Embed Code Generator](https://observablehq.com/@jashkenas/handy-embed-code-generator), or [Troubleshooting Embedding](https://observablehq.com/@observablehq/troubleshooting-embedding).

+{{<block class="tip">}}

+You might need to go to the top of your notebook.
+Next to "(Re)publish" and "Like", you can see the `...` menu.
+Click it and choose "Switch to classic".
+Then follow the above instructions and you'll be able to see the "Embed" option in the cell you choose.

+{{<end>}}

-However, as can be seen, you don't have much freedom[^1] to edit the style of the elements, like the font, the positions of the buttons, and the like.
-And it's very slow to load.
+As you can see, you don't have much freedom to edit the style of the elements, such as the font, and the positions of the buttons.
+And the loading may be slow.

 ## Embed manually

 It's not very difficult to embed your visualizations manually in a stand-alone webpage.
 I am providing a minimal example [here](https://hongtaoh.com/d3/explorable-data/), whose source codes can be seen [here](https://github.com/hongtaoh/hongtaoh.github.io/blob/sources/static/d3/explorable-data/index.html).
 Go to the buttom of this source codes file, and pay attention to the codes between `<script type="module">` and `</script>`.

+Except for the part of "HTML within the `<body>` ", all other codes should be found between `<script type="module">` and `</script>`, which can be either placed within `<head>` or `<body>`.

 ### Import `Runtime` and  `Inspector`